DavidDock/bodyweight-home-fitness/README.md

 ![Header](assets/media/mobile-tablet-header.jpg)
 ![Header](assets/media/desktop-header.jpg)<br>

-The Logo/title of Bodyweight Home Workouts is clear, simple and stylish and responsive to all devices.
-It also acts as a link to the home page.
-It has an added style option of a subtle blinking boarder to gain attention.
+The title of Bodyweight Home Fitness is clear, simple and stylish.
+It is responsive to all devices and  it acts as a link to the 'home page'.
+It has a subtle blinking boarder to gain attention.

 The Nav bar is present on all pages of the website and is very clear to see allowing for easy navigation, even for the casulal or first time user.
 The active page is highlighted and a hover effect is also used to enhance ux.